jbcodeforce/jbcodeforce.github.io/docs/data/index.md

 #### Requirements and context

-* Get data more accessible: data is distributed between apps, data repository, data center, in the cloud, at the edges.
+* Get data more accessible: data is distributed between apps, data repositories, data centers, in the cloud, at the edges.
 * Hybrid cloud deployment introduces complexities, where analytic workload is in dedicated environment instead to close to the data.
-* Extensive copying and transfer of data creates the potential for performance, security, governance, and quality issues.
+* Extensive copying and transfer of data creates the potential for performance, security, governance, quality issues, and operational cost.
 * Data lake is a gravity force, it attracts because of the diversity of the data and the size of data set.
 * IT spends too much time and effort readying their data for analytic and AI work.
 Moving massive datasets into analytic clusters is an ineffective — not to mention expensive — process.
-* Cloud technology has allowed for massive expansion of data bodies, which has served to increase data gravity rather than diffuse it.
-Or it allows scalable processing close to the data too.
+* Cloud technology has allowed for massive expansion of data bodies, which has served to increase data gravity rather than diffuses it.
+New cloud adoption allows scalable processing close to the data too.
-* Data should be the first job to digital business transformation
+* Data should be the first job to digital business transformation.
-* Strategy based on developing new and improved products and services based on data and analytics
+* Product strategies are based on developing new and improved products and services based on data and analytics.
 * Organizations have big plans for data, analytics, and AI, and real-time insights: input data is processed within milliseconds so that it is available virtually immediately for use in business and operational processes.
 * Preparing data for analytics and AI is challenging:

-    * **Latency** (time from which a transaction occurs to the time when the data is available for query) is a major challenge: getting insights where and when they are needed
+    * **Latency** (time from which a transaction occurs to the time when the data is available for query) is a major challenge: getting insights where and when they are needed.
     * **Preparation**: Keeping data secure and of high quality: concerns around data transfer and data governance.
-    * **Automation**: Still a lot of manual steps when integrating data for analytics and AI: difficulty integrating data from multiple sources is the number one technical challenge
+    * **Automation**: Still a lot of manual steps when integrating data for analytics and AI: difficulty integrating data from multiple sources is the number one technical challenge.
-    * Ethical and regulatory issues keep them from deploying AI models into production
+    * Ethical and regulatory issues keep them from deploying AI models into production.

 #### Recommendations:

-* Analytics and insights are best done where the data lies: Example is to implement real time analytics in data streams.
+* Analytics and insights are best done where the data lies: Example is to implement real-time analytics in data streams.
-* Hybrid cloud initiatives require a data gravity strategy
+* Hybrid cloud initiatives require a data gravity strategy.
 * With data gravity strategy you minimize data movement and remote processing, so reducing the security risk.
-* Data gravity has to be taken into account any time the data needs to be migrated
+* Data gravity has to be taken into account any time the data needs to be migrated.
 * Consider data virtualization technology.
 * Push AI/ML scoring to the transactional processing platform.
 Leveraging ML algorithms and models at source systems can help with aggregation, summarization, integration, and transformation for data to support quicker analysis.

-Data topology is a good methodology to identify data source and semantics, consumer and producer of the data.
+Data topology is a good methodology to identify data sources and semantics, consumers and producers of the data.
 It does not directly enforces Data Gravity.

-#### Sources:
+#### Sources

 * [Forester paper on data gravity](https://www.ibm.com/downloads/cas/ZEOENRB1)
 * [Talend: Data Gravity: What it Means for Your Data](https://www.talend.com/resources/what-is-data-gravity/)